wp-plugins/sucuri-cloudproxy-waf/readme.txt

 1. Download the plugin.
 1. Go to the WordPress Plugin menu and activate it.
-1. If you don't have one already, create your sucuri account here: <a href="https://login.sucuri.net/signup2/create?CloudProxy"></a>
+1. If you don't have one already, create your sucuri account here: <a href="http://cloudproxy.sucuri.net/signup">http://cloudproxy.sucuri.net/signup</a>
 1. Paste your CloudProxy API key into the plugin.
 1. And you are all set!

+Update-to-date pricing and features can always be found on the <a href="http://cloudproxy.sucuri.net">Plans & Pricing</a> page.

 == Changelog ==

+= 1.1 =
+* Improved messaging.

 = 1.0 =
 * Added support for the new servers and naming we have.